skylineos/clsp-videojs-plugin/README.md

 ### Browserify/CommonJS

-When using with Browserify, install videojs-mse-over-clsp via npm and `require` the plugin as you would any other module.
+When using with Browserify, install videojs-mse-over-clsp via yarn or npm and `require` the plugin as you would any other module.

 ```javascript
 require('babel-polyfill');